 \subsection{Assumptions of the tsB-S}

-Let us consider a market, whose evolution is taking place up to the time horizon $T$ and is contained in the probability space $(\Omega, \mathcal{F} , \mathbb{P})$.
-Here, $\Omega$ is the sample space, $\mathcal{F}$ is filtration interpreted as the information about history of asset price which completely is available for the investor and $\mathbb{P}$ is the “objective” probability measure.
-The assumptions are the same as in the classical case \cite{ja} with the exception that we do not have to assume the market liquidity and that the underlying instrument instead of Geometric Brownian Motion (GBM) has to follow a tempered subdiffusive GBM \cite{Gajda}:
+Let us consider a market whose evolution is occurring up to the time horizon $T$ and is contained in the probability space $(\Omega, \mathcal{F} , \mathbb{P})$.
+Here, $\Omega$ is the sample space, $\mathcal{F}$ is filtration interpreted as information on the history of the asset price which completely is available for the investor and $\mathbb{P}$ is the "objective" probability measure.
+The assumptions are the same as in the classical case \cite{ja} with the exception that we do not have to assume market liquidity and that the underlying instrument instead of the Geometric Brownian Motion (GBM) has to follow a tempered subdiffusive GBM \cite{Gajda}: